Skip to main content

 Data integrity is critical in any type of legacy migration process.
 If your data becomes inaccessible to users during a migration, you risk disrupting your normal operations.
 A robust data migration plan will play an important role in ensuring proper data governance and quality through continuous tracking and monitoring.

-Extreme care must be taken to ensure any data blocks are not missed or deleted.
-We recommend backing up your data before embarking on a data migration and thorough testing at each step to identify unexpected issues and address concerns.
+Extreme care must be taken to ensure that no data blocks are missed or deleted.
+We recommend backing up your data before embarking on data migration and thorough testing at each step to identify unexpected issues and address concerns.
 You’ll also need to be careful as you sync and update your systems after the initial migration is carried out.

-The other issue would be damage caused as a result of changes in data security levels.
-This can lead to access of sensitive data by unauthorised persons.
+The other issue is damage caused by changes in data security levels, which can lead to unauthorised access to sensitive data.

-Databases are typically encrypted, so you need to pay careful attention to encryption and decryption aspects.
-The migration of encrypted databases, if not properly handled, would result in data loss.
-And this might also introduce security vulnerabilities in the system.
+Databases are typically encrypted, so you must pay careful attention to encryption and decryption.
+If not properly handled, the migration of encrypted databases would result in data loss and introduce security vulnerabilities in the system.

-As a best practice, we also advise implementing automated test framework that has a full stack security testing measures to check and fix vulnerabilities on a timely basis.
+As a best practice, we also advise implementing an automated test framework with full-stack security testing measures to check and fix vulnerabilities on a timely basis.

 Execute your migration